tatiana-bernon/pearing/README.md

 - Bulma and wired up Bulma correctly (For later) [ ]
 - Anything else? [ ]

+## Branching and Merging frequency (Team to discuss)
+- Master (Do we protect the master branch?)
+- Dev
+- Feature branches created and merged through pull request regularly.
+- Merge to Master daily after checking all merge to dev successful without any unresolved conflict??
+Team to discuss

 ## Steps aiming at MVP

 ## (i) Front- End